bingcicle/bingcicle.github.io/src/md/curious-case-of-inclusive-ranges.md

 Obviously, the bottom version is more complex.
 Does that produce worse code though?

-I tested it out with this simple program:
+I tested it out with this simple program (code [here](https://github.com/bingcicle/inclusive-exclusive-range/)):

 ```rust
 use std::time;